 FDP_ACF.1/ Loader Security attribute based access control - Loader Hierarchical to: No other components.
 Dependencies: FMT_MSA.3 Static attribute initialization.
-FDP_ACF.1.1/ FDP_ACF.1.1 The TSF shall enforce the Loader SFP to objects based on the following: Loader (1) the subjects Bootloader with security attributes FLASH write.
+FDP_ACF.1.1/ Loader The TSF shall enforce the Loader SFP to objects based on the following: (1) the subjects Loader authorized users with security attributes FLASH write.
 (2) the objects user data in FLASH with security attributes FLASH write.
-FDP_ACF.1.2/ Loader FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Bootloader can do write operation in FLASH after succession of Authentication
+FDP_ACF.1.2/ Loader The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Bootloader can do write operation in FLASH after a successful Authentication .

-FDP_ACF.1.3/ Loader FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: FLASH can be controlled based on security attributes , which can be limited by Bootlaoder APDU command.
-FDP_ACF.1.4/ Loader The TSF shall explicitly deny access of subjects to objects based on the following additional rules: Bootloader can't access the FLASH wihout succession of Authentication
+FDP_ACF.1.3/ Loader The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: FLASH can be controlled based on security attributes , which can be limited by Bootloader APDU command.
+FDP_ACF.1.4/ Loader The TSF shall explicitly deny access of subjects to objects based on the following additional rules: Bootloader cannot access the FLASH without successful authentication .

-6.1.18 Authentication Proof of Identity
+6.1.17 Authentication Proof of Identity